pippinbarr/cart253-2020/topics/sound/p5-oscillator.md

 ## Oscillating an oscillator

 Let's continue to play around with the frequency of an oscillator.
-One interesting thing to think about is the idea of changing the frequency of an oscillator based on something else the oscillates!
+One interesting thing to think about is the idea of changing the frequency of an oscillator based on something else that oscillates!
 Rather than changing frequency with our mouse, what if we changed it based on a `sin()` function?

 The `sin()` function oscillates between -1 and 1 as the angle provided changes.
 We can use that to map the output of a `sin()` function with a changing angle to the frequency of an oscillator...